learn-co-curriculum/dsc-effect-sizes/README.md

 Computing the denominator is a little complicated; in fact, people have proposed several ways to do it.
 [Here](https://scientificallysound.org/2017/07/13/cohens-d-standardiser/) is a brief description on using standardisers while calculating Cohen's $d$ for standard effect sizes.

-This implementation uses the "pooled standard deviation", which is a weighted average of the standard deviations of the two groups.
+This implementation uses the "pooled standard deviation," which is a weighted average of the standard deviations of the two groups.

 And here's the result for the difference in height between men and women.